ezEngine/docs-src/pages/docs/projects/data-directories.md

 ### From Custom Code

 You can also mount data directories from code.
-Usually you would do this either in a custom [application (TODO)](../runtime/application/application.md) class or in a [game state](../runtime/application/game-state.md).
+Usually you would do this either in a custom [application](../runtime/application/application.md) class or in a [game state](../runtime/application/game-state.md).
 Either way, you should do this early at game startup.
 For more more information, see the [filesystem documentation](../runtime/filesystem.md#data-directories).

 ## See Also